Updated for 2020

 Do we have to choose?

-A month or so ago, I read this article in the New York Times by Anne-Marie Slaughter about our toxic work world.
+A while back, I read this article in the New York Times by Anne-Marie Slaughter about our toxic work world.

 The article stayed in my mind.
 But I’ve been wrestling with how to write about it.
 That’s because I’ve been juggling family issues and an important project and feeling stressed myself.